RuiPedroDev/Stalkiana/README.md

 - Check who stopped/started following the user;
 - Check who the user stopped/started following;
 - Download profile pictures from a given public or private user;
+- Track multiple users at once with logs saved in different directories

 ## Prerequisites